 McCutcheon v.
 F.E.C. - The Supreme Court will hear this case challenging the federal aggregation contribution limit - the total any one donor can contribute to all candidates, party committees, and PACs.
 While this case does not directly involve judicial elections, if the Supreme Court strikes down aggregate contribution limits as unconstitutional infringements of First Amendment rights, the case could threaten the ability of states to limit the corrosive influence of large campaign contributions in judicial elections.
-Oral arguments are scheduled for October 8, 2013.
+Oral arguments were heard October 8, 2013.

 Dobson v.
 Arizona - Article VI of the Arizona Constitution created the Commission on Appellate Court Appointments and requires the Commission to nominate “not less than three” candidates to the governor in order to fill judicial vacancies.
 In 2012, the legislature placed a referendum measure on the ballot to amend this article with Proposition 115, which would have increased the minimum number of candidates the Commission was required to nominate.
 Over 70 percent of Arizona voters rejected this measure.